SahakyanLab/DNAFragility_ML/README.md

 ### *De novo* motif discovery with `Homer`

 We used the `Homer` software for motif discoveries, including *de novo* ones.
 We use the R package `marge` to interface with `Homer`.
+Below are two suggestions of downloading and installing the relevant source codes, as `Option 1` may fail, depending on your operating system.

-To install `marge`, please follow the instructions [from the GitHub page here](https://github.com/robertamezquita/marge).
+**Option 1.** To install `marge`, please follow the instructions [from the GitHub page here](https://github.com/robertamezquita/marge).

 `Marge` relies on a local installation of `Homer`.
 To install for your operating system, please follow the instructions [from their website here](http://homer.ucsd.edu/homer/introduction/install.html).